stormatters image

 Prahlada replied,

 Once when my father went away to the Mandara Mountains, the demigods attacked our palace.
 At that time Indra and his soldiers carried away my mother, who was pregnant with me.
 Along the way, they met the great sage Narada Muni, who knew that the son of Hiranyakashipu would be a devotee.
-Indra let the sage take my mother to his hermitage, where he taught her jnana-yoga and bhakti-yoga, knowledge and devotion to god.
+Indra let the sage take my mother to his hermitage, where he taught her jnana-yoga and bhakti-yoga, knowledge and devotion to God.
 What I heard in the womb at that time I still remember, and true knowledge and devotion will be rooted in your hearts too if you have heard my words.

 Thus, Prahlada concluded his teachings to his classmates.